faustbrian/warden/docs/model-restrictions.md

----
-title: Model Restrictions
-description: Learn how to restrict abilities to specific model types or instances in Warden.
----

 Sometimes you might want to restrict an ability to a specific model type or instance.

 ## Restricting to a Model Class